 How To Clean Curtains Without Washing

 Cleaning your curtains might help to improve the appearance of your living space.
 They are, however, prone to becoming dusty because they are rarely washed.
 At this point, you might wonder, “Can I wash curtains that are dry clean only?”
 Don’t worry.
-You can keep them clean without washing them if you use these easy ways.
+You can still keep them clean without washing them if you use these easy ways.
 It’s crucial to follow the care instructions on your curtains to prevent potential damage.

 - Clean the window